gem5bootcamp/latin-america-2024/slides/02-Using-gem5/04-cache-hierarchies.md

 <!-- _class: exercise two-col -->

-## Exercise 1: Measure the bandwidth and latency the caches
+## Exercise 1: Measure the cache bandwidth and latency

 Use the Private L1, Private L2 cache hierarchy to measure the bandwidth and latency of the cache-based system.
 Use a Dual channel DDR4 memory.